Guide

 7:30 AM Wake, water 3 min

-7:33 AM 10-minute walk or 15 push-ups 10 min
+7:33 AM Walk or push-ups 10 min

-7:43 AM Meditate or breathwork 7 min
+7:43 AM Meditate 7 min

-7:50 AM Top 3 priorities for the day 5 min
+7:50 AM Top 3 priorities 5 min

 Common Morning Routine Mistakes

-Checking phone within the first 10 minutes sets your mental frame to reactive (responding to others' priorities) rather than proactive (pursuing your own).
-Physical media, journaling, or exercise as the first activity preserves the proactive frame.
+Phone as the First Input: Checking phone within the first 10 minutes sets your mental frame to reactive rather than proactive.

 Morning Routines for Different Lifestyles